Skip to main content

 How Much Does it Cost to Open a Convenience Store?

-Let’s answer the question straight away: it can cost between $50,000 and $100,000 to open a convenience store.
+Let’s answer the big question straight away: It costs anywhere between $50,000 and $600,000 to open a convenience store.

 With this type of investment, careful financial planning is essential.
 You need to be clear on what it will take to create a profitable business, how much money you are borrowing, and how to price your inventory to both make sales and earn enough profit.